x-atlas-consortia/ubkg-auth/README.md

 # ubkg-auth
-A service to authenticate ubkg consumers against the umls API
+A service to authenticate ubkg consumers against the umls API.